Rugby union in Kazakhstan

 Rugby union in Kazakhstan is a fairly popular sport.
 As of May 2018, they are ranked 61st by World Rugby, and as of June 2009, they had 2335 registered players and twenty clubs.

 Governing body

 The national body is the Kazakhstan Rugby Union.

 History

 Soviet Period

 Rugby union was played in the Russian Empire as early as in 1908.
 In 1934 the Moscow Championship was started, and in 1936 the first Soviet Championship took place.

 In 1949, rugby union was forbidden in the USSR during the "fight against the cosmopolitanism".
 The competitions were resumed in 1957, and the Soviet Championship in 1966.
 In 1975 the Soviet national team played their first match.

 Kazakhstan had its own rugby team in the USSR, but it was not treated as a proper national side.

-The SKA from Alma-Ata was a quite successful club in the Soviet era, finishing 3rd et 2nd respectively of the 1988 and 1991 championships, and also winning the Soviet Cup in 1988.
+The SKA from Alma-Ata was a quite successful club in the Soviet era, finishing 3rd and 2nd respectively of the 1988 and 1991 championships, and also winning the Soviet Cup in 1988.